bjnortier/qhull/README.md

 # qhull

-A Non-robust Javascript 3D QuickHull Implementation
+A Non-robust Javascript 3D Quickhull Implementation

-The best descrpition of the QHull algorithm can be found here: http://thomasdiewald.com/blog/?p=1888
+The best descrpition of the Quickhull algorithm can be found here: http://thomasdiewald.com/blog/?p=1888

 and the paper describing the algorithm in detail can be found here: